alwaysdata/documentation/content/databases/mariadb.en.md

 ## Other informations

 The maximum number of simultaneous connections per user is *40*.
-On request, it is possible to change this for VPS and dedicated servers.
+On request, it is possible to change this on the Private Cloud.

 MySQL blocks the size of the user name; if your account's name is too long, an *ID* will be assigned to it.
 You will find this in **Databases > MySQL > Users**.